cutbox/CutBox/README.md

 - When I select item to paste, and press enter, nothing happens.
     - CutBox permissions must be set, [read this section](#permissions-to-enable-cutbox-paste)
 - I can't start CutBox, macOS says it's "potentially malware"
-    - This is due to Apple's misguided attempt to kill non-app-store software.
-See [macos security settings](#macos-security-settings-first-run)
+  - Apple seems to confuse independent open source software, with "potential malware", this seems dishonest.
+  - To enable CutBox follow the guide on [macos security settings](#macos-security-settings-first-run)

 # Thank You...